 Long gone are the days where you need to save up a ton of money for a down payment.
 Back in the old days, if you wanted to buy a house, you had to put down 20% to be able to get a loan at all.

 With these brand new programs, you get a 30-year fixed-rate loan.
 The interest rate will be a little higher than if you were putting more of a down payment, but your monthly payments will not increase dramatically by the slight increase in interest rate.

-Don’t panic, we can help you do the math and figure out if this is a good option for you!
+Don’t panic, I can help you do the math and figure out if this is a good option for you!

 All in all, the loan options have become much more plentiful and safe for first-time homebuyers.
 These loans are only for first-time homebuyers, so take advantage of them while you can!